karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Interfaces/PermissionGroupApiInterface/getPermissionGroupByName.md

-PermissionGroupApiInterface::getPermissionGroupByName — Returns the permissionGroup row identified by the given name.
+PermissionGroupApiInterface::getPermissionGroupByName — Returns the permission group row identified by the given name.